 NYU’s Clinical and Translational Science Institute (CTSI) has awarded an NYU nursing-dental research team a one-year pilot grant to assess the feasibility of using gingival crevicular blood from periodontal patients to gauge hemoglobin A1C -- a blood glucose measurement -- as a means of diagnosing diabetes and identifying pre-diabetes.
 CTSI is a partnership between New York University’s Langone Medical Center and the New York City Health and Hospitals Corporation funded by a grant from the National Center for Research Resources of the NIH.

-Dr. Strauss will recruit periodontal patients for the research because an earlier study that she led found that 120 subjects from the NYU College of Dentistry’s periodontal treatment program for the new study. deep pocket of gum inflammation.
+Dr. Strauss will recruit periodontal patients for the research because an earlier study that she led found that over 90 percent of people with periodontal disease but with undiagnosed diabetes are at risk for diabetes and should be screened for diabetes, based on the American Diabetes Association’s guidelines.
+Dr. Strauss’s research team will recruit 120 subjects from the NYU College of Dentistry’s periodontal treatment program for the new study.
+Each subject will provide one finger-stick blood sample and, if there is oral bleeding, one blood sample drawn from a deep pocket of gum inflammation.

 Dental and dental hygiene students and faculty will collect the oral blood samples, while the subjects will either draw their own finger-stick blood or do so with help from the students and faculty.
 Both samples will be sent to the same laboratory, which will determine whether subjects’ hemoglobin A1C levels are in the normal, pre-diabetic, or diabetic range.
 The research team will compare the laboratory results to see if there is a correlation between A1C levels in the finger and oral blood samples.

-An earlier NYU nursing-dental study led by Dr. Strauss suggested that determined that the glucometer can provide glucose-level readings that are highly correlated with glucometer readings for finger-stick blood samples when oral blood samples are drawn from deep pockets of gum inflammation.
+An earlier NYU nursing-dental study led by Dr. Strauss suggested that the dental visit could be a useful opportunity to conduct an initial diabetes screening.
+In that study, researchers used a testing device known as a glucometer to screen 46 subjects with periodontal disease for casual blood glucose levels, measuring blood glucose without regard to when a person last ate.
+The study determined that the glucometer can provide glucose-level readings that are highly correlated with glucometer readings for finger-stick blood samples when oral blood samples are drawn from deep pockets of gum inflammation.

 Dr. Strauss’s study is dedicated to the memory of the late Alla Wheeler, Clinical Assistant Professor of Dental Hygiene, who played a major role in an earlier NYU nursing-dental study on the link between diabetes and periodontal disease.